-- In the past 5 years, other than traffic offences, none of the Directors and key management has been convicted of any b) offences.
-There were no public sanction or penalty imposed by the relevant regulatory bodies during the financial year. - Save as disclosed in Section 6 of Additional Compliance Information of this Annual Report, none of the Directors c) and key management has any conflict of interests with the Company.
+- In the past 5 years, other than traffic offences, none of the Directors and key management have been convicted of offences.
+There b) were no public sanction or penalty imposed by the relevant regulatory bodies during the financial year. - Save as disclosed in Section 6 of Additional Compliance Information of this Annual Report, none of the Directors and key management C) has any conflict of interests with the Company.